mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-plan-2026.md

 #### Test Methodology

-MIE will report from the database the number of successfully sent VXU messages acknowledged as received by the state immunization registry.
-MIE will also report from the database on the number of records rejected by the state registry due to error, whether the failure was due to registry internal errors, clinical data entry issues or a not well-formed message.
-Finally, MIE will report from the database the number of messages which declined to be generated due to data entry issues failing message pre-validation.
+MIE will report from the database the rate of successfully sent VXU messages acknowledged as received by the state immunization registry.
+This rate will be defined as the number of VXU messages acknowledged by the registry (numerator) divided by the total number of VXU messages attempted (denominator).
+MIE will also report the rate of records rejected by the state registry due to errors, with separate rates for failures caused by registry internal errors, clinical data entry issues, or not well-formed messages.
+Additionally, MIE will report the rate of messages that were not generated due to data entry issues failing message pre-validation, calculated as the number of messages declined for generation (numerator) divided by the total number of message attempts (denominator).
+All rates will be aggregated for each client.

 #### Expected Outcome(s)

-It is expected that failures to generate messages will be rare, as will rejections of generated messages by the registry.
-In all cases of failures, users will be made aware of the failure through a registry status dashboard with information pertaining to how the errors may be resolved and options for attempting a resubmission of the vaccination record to the registry.
+It is expected that the rates of failures to generate messages and rejections of generated messages by the registry will be very low.
+In all cases of failure, users will be notified through a registry status dashboard, which will provide information on how to resolve the errors and options for attempting resubmission of the vaccination record to the registry.

 #### Care Setting(s)